 All licensed University vehicles, regardless of cost, and all farm equipment and heavy machinery with an acquisition cost that exceeds $5000 must be tagged and inventoried.

 Once Property Inventory updates the Property Inventory Application, the information appears in the Vehicle Information System.

-The Office of Risk Management maintains the Vehicle Information System database.
+Risk Management Services maintains the Vehicle Information System database.